-These are behaviours that cause significant harm to others or the student themselves and or create damage that causes a significant risk to health and safety (usually there will be evidence that harm requiring medical intervention has resulted in the past) and include:
+These are behaviours that cause significant harm to others or the student themselves and or create damage that causes a significant risk to health and safety and include:

-- Physical harm to other students e.g., hitting, punching, kicking, scratching, tripping, spitting, biting, hair pulling. - Physical harm to adults that requires first aid and or assessment by a medical professional. - Self-harming that requires first aid and or assessment by a medical professional.

-- Use of and or selling of drugs on site as this is likely to cause intoxication, involve students in contact with unsafe adults and is illegal. - Refusing to hand in when requested prohibited materials including any form of drug (including medicines), tobacco, matches, lighters, stolen goods and any instrument that could be construed to be a weapon.
+- Physical harm to other students e.g. hitting, punching, kicking, scratching, tripping, spitting, biting, hair pulling. - Physical harm to adults that requires first aid and or assessment by a medical professional. - Self-harming that requires first aid and or assessment by a medical professional. - Use of and or selling of drugs on site as this is likely to cause intoxication, involve students in contact with unsafe adults and is illegal. - Refusing to hand in when requested prohibited materials including any form of drug (including medicines), tobacco, matches, lighters, stolen goods and any instrument that could be construed to be a weapon.
 SLT will liaise with police immediately to seek advice about storage, disposal or return of prohibited items and parents will always be visited at home by SLT at the earliest time to discuss with the student and parents and get the appropriate help in place.